gillerick/simple-bank-api-go/README.md

 - The service uses a `PostgreSQL` database for data persistence and has three tables (entities): (1) _customer_ table (2) _customer_account_ table (3) _customer_card_ table
 - The relationship between the three entities is as shown below:
+- More details of the service architecture and design can be found in the design [document](https://docs.google.com/document/d/1u1FJNDupqOmITXbt6NJswYqu67VOz-SdqxSEi9DMZrc/edit?usp=sharing)

 ![img_1.png](img_1.png)